 This phase begins in Nursery.
 Children become familiar with environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration and voice sounds.
 They learn to listen to and repeat sounds accurately.

 Phase 3 and 4

 In Phase 3, Children learn a further 29 graphemes and their corresponding phonemes.
 They focus heavily on application of their blending skills to incorporate these new sounds into reading and practice fluency.
 Phase 4 is incorporated into all the phases as it focuses primarily on paying attention to blending skills and applying this skill to reading real books.
 At the end of Reception, children begin to learn the sounds from phase 5.

-In Year 1, children begin phase 5 and learn the final 20 graphemes which include some alternative spellings of sounds they already know e.g. ‘ai’ is learnt at phase 3 and ‘ay’ is learnt at phase 5 – both graphemes make the same sound.
+In Year 1, children continue with phase 5 and learn the final 20 graphemes which include some alternative spellings of sounds they already know e.g. ‘ai’ is learnt at phase 3 and ‘ay’ is learnt at phase 5 – both graphemes make the same sound.
 Again, heavy emphasis is placed on decoding and blending to add to fluency when the child reads.

-In addition to this we ask that children read every day at home.
+In addition to this, we ask that children read every day at home.
 We send home fully decodable books that are entirely in line with the sounds that the children have been exposed to and therefore gives them the greatest opportunity to practice their new skills.

 If you are interested in further information, the link below is to the Essential Letters and Sounds website